+The Southern Network supports agencies who carry out the duties and responsibilities of The Child and Family Services Act, regulations and standards.
 The main purpose of the Service Support Unit is to provide support to our member Agencies, and in turn, the families, and children served by these Agencies.